Félix Santoni

-Felix Antonio Santoni Rodriguez was a Puerto Rican politician and senator.
+Felix Antonio Santoni Rodriguez was a Puerto Rican Lawyer, politician and senator.

 In 1917, Santoni was elected as a member of the first Puerto Rican Senate established by the Jones-Shafroth Act.
 He represented the Puerto Rico Senatorial district III (Arecibo).

 In 1919, Santoni opposed voted against a bill to allow women voting.
 He claimed that "the time was not right for that reform".